Ngiri-Ngiri: Administrative division

 Ngiri-Ngiri is governed by municipal authorities under the oversight of Kinshasa's city administration.
 Leadership is provided by a mayor (Burgomaster) and a deputy mayor, both appointed by the head of state.
 Although reforms have proposed electing burgomasters through communal councils, this system has not yet been implemented.

-The commune is administratively divided into nine neighborhoods, eight of which are formally managed, while one remains unofficial or "floating":
+The commune is administratively divided into nine quartiers (quarters), eight of which are formally managed, while one remains unofficial or "floating":